bezalel6/tilted-haven/README.md

 <h1>Tilted Haven</h1>
-are you tired of getting tilted and loosing 2,000 points? we have the solution! install the extension from {pls remember to change this} and you will get sent to the haven when you start tilting.
+are you tired of getting tilted, raging, and loosing 2,000 points in one sitting? we have the solution! after installing the extension from  and setting it up with your username, you will get sent to the <a href="https://www.tilted-haven.netlify.app">tilted haven</a> when you start tilting. the haven has some things to do on it, but is mostly just preventing you from playing while tilted.